marcolardera/chatgpt-cli/README.md

 On a Linux/MacOS system it is defined by the $XDG_CONFIG_HOME variable (check it using `echo $XDG_CONFIG_HOME`).
 The default, if the variable is not set, should be the `~/.config` folder.

 On the first execution of the script, a [template](config.yaml) of the config file is automatically created.
+If a config file already exists but is missing any fields, default values are used for the missing fields.

 ## Models